etheleon/dextraViki/insights/insights.0100.byScore.md

 # Exploratory Analysis

-There were a total of 4881883 user behaviour records with 753272 users coming from 0.
+There were a total of 4881883 user behaviour records with 753272 users coming from 228 countries.

 ```r